 The method of the LCSR was extensively used for calculating the heavy-to-light transition form factors.
 Here the situation is far more complicated since the final meson is a quarkonium state η_c or J/ψ .
 Therefore, to properly account for the non-negligible large mass corrections $\mathcal{O}(2m_c)$ in the correlator, one would have to do a systematic expansion of the correlator near the light cone including those corrections.
 This is a highly nontrivial task and according to our knowledge has not been done yet.
 In the future, to improve the whole picture, one has to do a revised consideration of the LCDA for charmonia, similar to what was done for heavy hadrons (B-mesons and Λ_b), by proving the factorization theorems and deriving the RG evolution kernels of LCDA by considering full mass corrections.
-But, such a calculation for charmonia is far more complicated since there is no help from HQET and heavy-quark symmetries, neither can one achieve fast convergence in the heavy-mass expansion.
+But, such a calculation for charmonia is far more complicated since there is no help from HQET and heavy-quark symmetries, nor can one achieve fast convergence in the heavymass expansion.
 Such a calculation, if consistently doable for charmonia, is far beyond the scope of our paper.
 Here we assume that these potentially large intrinsic mass effects can be effectively described using proper phenomenological model of DAs.
 So, we will follow a simplified sum rule model where we treat charmonia of B_c -decays as light particles in the correlator (2.11) expansion near the light-cone and will closely follow the approach of the standard LCSR in what follows.
-On the other hand, to describe nonperturbative properties of charmonia we will use the NRQCD-inspired DAs which exactly reproduce leading NR moments of charmonia at $\sim 1 \text{ GeV}$ energies.
-To resolve the right DA structure at the $\sim m_b$ energies of the decay, we calculate the Gegenbauer expansion and evolution of DAs.
+On the other hand, to describe nonperturbative properties of charmonia we will use the NRQCD-inspired DAs which exactly reproduce leading NR moments of charmonia at ~ 1 GeV energies.
+To resolve the right DA structure at the ~ m_b energies of the decay, we calculate the Gegenbauer expansion and evolution of DAs.
 The corrections to the leading approximation will be done by making the twist-expansion and by taking the large m_c mass correction in twist-3 and twist-4 DAs into account.
 The genuine $\mathcal{O}(4m_c^2/m_b\Lambda{QCD})$ corrections are not included as we assume the collinearity of the wave functions.
-Moreover, since we are aware of our model constraints in describing charmonia particles, we will show the stability of the model on the variation of parameters of the model, the consistency of our results with the 3ptSR calculation of the same form factors done with the same parameters used here and will also show consistency of the calculated form factors with the HQSS/NRQCD symmetry relations among form factors.
+Moreover, since we are aware of our model constraints in describing charmonia particles, we will show the stability of the model on the variation of parameters of the model, the consistency of our results with the 3ptSR calculation of the same form factors with the HQSS/NRQCD symmetry relations among form factors.

-The leading twist-2 DA of a η_c meson is defined as follows [55]
+The leading twist-2 DA of a η_c meson is defined as follows [57]